Fluffy Dairy-Free Garlic Knot Bread: A Delicious Vegan Twist on a Classic Favorite

 • Salt: Enhances the flavors of the garlic and herbs.
 Adjust to taste.

-• Dairy-Free Parmesan (Optional):strong> If you want to add a cheesy touch, sprinkle some dairy-free parmesan on top before baking.
+• Dairy-Free Parmesan (Optional): If you want to add a cheesy touch, sprinkle some dairy-free parmesan on top before baking.
 Brands like Violife or Follow Your Heart make great options.

 Step-by-Step Instructions for Fluffy Dairy-Free Garlic Knots